fntneves/laravel-transactional-events/README.md

 #### What about Jobs?

-This package provides the `TransactionalClosureEvent` event for applying the same behavior to your custom instructions without the need to create your specific event.
+Out of the box, this package provides the `TransactionalClosureEvent` event for applying the same behavior to your custom instructions without the need to create your specific event.

-This helper can be used to ensure that Jobs are dispatched only after the transaction successfully commits:
+This event can be used to ensure that Jobs are dispatched only after the transaction successfully commits:

 ```php
 DB::transaction(function () {
     ...
     Event::dispatch(new TransactionalClosureEvent(function () {
         // Job will be dispatched only if the transaction commits.
         ProcessOrderShippingJob::dispatch($order);
     });
     ...
 });
 ```